-(A) Within Two Hours of Postings.
-A request by a Team Representative for a correction of an error in the computation or input of a score within 2 hours of the posting of the event results shall not be considered a protest and a correction shall be made with the approval of the Chief Judge and Chief Scorer.
+- (A) Within Two Hours of Postings.
+A request by a Team Representative for a correction of an error in the computation or input of a score within 2 hours of the posting of the event results shall not be considered a protest and a correction shall be made with the approval of the Chief Judge and Chief Scorer. - (B) Within One-Half Hour of Next Round.
+A correction of an error in the computation or input of a score discovered by the Chief Judge or Chief Scorer may be corrected up to one-half hour before the start of the next round of that event. - (C) Second Round.
+Any skier displaced from the second round resulting from a correction of an error in computation or input of a score shall go on to the second round.